 In 2005, RSG Deng and Cohen were awarded the Grawemeyer Award for Ideas Improving World Order (http://grawemeyer.org/2005-francis-deng-and-roberta-cohen/)

-At the Brookings Institution (2004-2016): Cohen became a Senior Fellow and, after retirement, a Non-Resident Senior Fellow, specializing in humanitarian and human rights issues, with special focus on internal displacement and the humanitarian consequences of international crises and disasters, e.g. Afghanistan (https://www.fmreview.org/september-11th-has-anything-changed/cohen), Iraq (http://www.brookings.edu/research/papers/2002/11/20iraq-cohen), Darfur (https://www.c-span.org/video/?195446-1/international-policy-darfur) and the tsunami in south Asia (http://www.brookings.edu/research/opinions/2008/06/disaster-standards-cohen).
+At the Brookings Institution (1994-2016): Cohen became a Senior Fellow and, after retirement in 2007, a Non-Resident Senior Fellow, specializing in humanitarian and human rights issues, with special focus on internal displacement and the humanitarian consequences of international crises and disasters, e.g. Afghanistan (https://www.fmreview.org/september-11th-has-anything-changed/cohen), Iraq (http://www.brookings.edu/research/papers/2002/11/20iraq-cohen), Darfur (https://www.c-span.org/video/?195446-1/international-policy-darfur) and the tsunami in south Asia (http://www.brookings.edu/research/opinions/2008/06/disaster-standards-cohen).
 In 2002, Brookings President, Strobe Talbott observed that Cohen made an “extraordinary contribution to the search for a solution to a problem of global importance.
 Largely due to her work, the issue of internally displaced persons is finally beginning to get the attention it deserves from national governments, international institutions, NGOs, and the public” (https://www.brookings.edu/news-releases/brookings-senior-fellow-roberta-cohen-receives-award-for-exemplary-writing-on-foreign-affairs-and-diplomacy/).
 In “commemoration” of her work on internal displacement, Brookings and Oxford University co-published a special issue of the Forced Migration Review, “Putting IDPs on the Map” (December 2006)(http://www.fmreview.org/sites/fmr/files/FMRdownloads/en/FMRpdfs/BrookingsSpecial/full.pdf ).
 In 2017, Oxford University announced its acquisition of the Brookings Project archive on IDPs, see p.
 23 in (https://www.rsc.ox.ac.uk/files/about/rscannualreport2016-17.pdf) and last item below.